Ultimate Guide to Marketing Automation: Implementation, Processes, & Best Practices

 Once you’ve listed down the capabilities and goals, the next step is to list down potential vendors and map their offerings to your functionality expectations and choose your recommendations for the best fit.

-Stellar Examples of Brands Using Marketing Automation to Inspire You
+4 Examples of Brands Using Marketing Automation

 You have a must-have feature list, you have statistics to prove the difference marketing automation can make, and you have a template to build a business for this project.
 The one thing to power-up this kit would be real world examples of the results marketing automation has brought in top global brands.
 Let’s take a look!

-A.How Airtel Wynk Music Reactivated 44% of Dormant Customers Using Automated Segmentaion
+1. How Airtel Wynk Music Reactivated 44% of Dormant Customers Using Automated Segmentation

 The Business Challenge How Marketing Automation Solved it